Ally Brooke: 2021–2022: New labels and unreleased Spanish album

 In August 2021, Brooke signed a joint record deal with indie labels Duars Entertainment and AMSI, becoming the first female artist signed to either company.
+She was featured on the song "Break" by the band Santana, which was included on their album Blessings and Miracles released on October 15.

 In October 2021, Brooke spoke to magazine ¡Hola! about her debut album, revealing that it would be an entirely Spanish-language album.
-Brooke then teased the single "Mi Música" on Twitter to be released on October 22, 2021, with the teaser "Out of the darkness and into the light".
+She then teased the single "Mi Música" (Eng.
+"My Music"), her first fully Spanish solo song, on Twitter, set to be released on October 22, with the teaser "Out of the darkness and into the light".
+Brooke released "Mi Música" as the lead single from her debut solo album of the same name, alongside its music video.